 There are also dozens of metal sculptures scattered around the old part of the city, mainly showing life as it was in the early days of settlement.

-Here are just a small sample of them :
+Here is just a small sample of them:

 On Ah Quee Street is one of the welded iron wall caricatures.
 This one tells the story of Kapitan Chung Keng Kwee, who donated his house so there could be vehicular access to the street, which now bears his name.